Home » How To Play Three Thirteen-Card Game (Rules)

 The act of dealing cards forms a crucial pivot, with each round bringing in a different number of cards on the table.
 The dealer’s responsibilities are manifold and revolve around ensuring player fairness and card equality.

-These encompass an array of deal techniques to ensure that each player receives their initial hand from a well-shuffled deck using effective shuffle methods.
-Card distribution is carried out clockwise, starting from the player left of the dealer and continues until all players have received their due share as per the round requirements.
+These encompass various deal techniques to ensure that each player receives their initial hand from a well-shuffled deck using effective shuffle methods.
+A dealer distributes cards clockwise, starting from the player left of the dealer, and continues until all players have received their due share as per the round requirements.

 Also Read: How To Play Dummy Rummy?